google/cadvisor/deploy/kubernetes/README.md

 ## Kustomization

-On your own fork of cAdvisor, create your own overlay directoy with your patches.
+On your own fork of cAdvisor, create your own overlay directory with your patches.
 Copy patches from the example folder if you intend to use them, but don't modify the originals.
 Commit your changes in your local branch, and use git to manage them the same way you would any other piece of code.

 To run the daemonset with your patches applied:
 ```